 The purpose of the North American Society for Sport Management Diversity Award is to recognize exceptional contributions to promote diversity and inclusion within NASSM and related sport management disciplines.
 The award signifies (a) a significant contribution to promoting and understanding diversity within NASSM; (b) the creation of innovative programs, initiatives, strategies, etc. designed to enhance NASSM’s diversity and inclusion; and (c) a sustained commitment to developing diversity and inclusion in sport management disciplines through teaching, research, and/or service.

 Any professional member of NASSM is eligible to be nominated and receive the NASSM Diversity Award recognition.
+One does not have to have served on the Diversity Committee.
 Nominees must have been members of NASSM for a minimum of five years.

 The nomination deadline is July 15.
-All nominations must be submitted electronically to the Committee Chair (Dr. Jess Dixon, University of Windsor, email@example.com).
+All nominations must be submitted electronically to the Committee Chair (Dr. Brendan Dwyer, Virginia Commonwealth University, firstname.lastname@example.org).

 Any NASSM member may nominate another NASSM member for consideration by submitting a letter, not to exceed two pages, to the committee Chair.
 Self-nominations will be accepted.
 Nominees may be of any faculty rank, and must currently be teaching full time in a sport management major curriculum.
 There is no limit to the number of times a member may be nominated.
 Nominations will remain active for three years.